shiyu3169/Networking/Project_1_Zhongxi/README.md

 The main tests is running the program to see if the secret flags are returned.
 Other than that, I did a few unittests to test out the methods which handle Regex.
 Those methods which handle TCP connections are not tested, as such tests are beyond unit tests.

+## Run
+Use Python3 to execute client file